389ds/389ds.github.io/docs/389ds/howto/quickstart.md

 For this quickstart you'll need two virtual machines, and they should be able to contact each other by their hostnames.
 I'll be using "ldap.example.com" and "client.example.com".

+This document is for Directory Server 1.4.x - for 1.3.x (IE CentOS 7) you should follow the corresponding [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/installation_guide/index) instead of this page.

 # Installing the software
 -------------------------

 You'll need to install a copy of the server.
-On OpenSUSE this is:
+On OpenSUSE leap 15 or tumbleweed this is:

     zypper install 389-ds

-On fedora:
+On fedora or CentOS 8:

     dnf install 389-ds-base

-If your platform isn't listed, check our download page for more.
+If your platform isn't listed, check our download page for more details on how to install - on contact us!

+Finally check you have the correct package version installed - it should be in the 1.4.x series.

+    # rpm -qa | grep 389-ds
+    389-ds-1.4.x.x.x86_64

 reference: [downloads](/docs/389ds/download.html)